Film Independent Spirit Awards

-The Film Independent Spirit Awards (Fi Spirit Awards), once known as the FINDIE or Friends of Independents Awards, and later as the Independent Spirit Awards, are awards presented annually to independent filmmakers by Film Independent.
+The Film Independent Spirit Awards (Fi Spirit Awards), formerly known as the FINDIE or Friends of Independents Awards, and also known as the Independent Spirit Awards, are awards presented annually to independent filmmakers by Film Independent.
 Founded in 1984 as the FINDIE Awards (Friends of Independents), the event was renamed the Independent Spirit Awards in 1986.
-The ceremony is produced by Film Independent, a not-for-profit arts organization that used to produce the LA Film Festival.
+The ceremony is produced by Film Independent, a not-for-profit arts organization that also produced the LA Film Festival.
 Film Independent members vote to determine the winners of the Spirit Awards.

 The awards show has been held in a tent on a beach in Santa Monica, California, historically on the Saturday before the Academy Awards.
 In 2023, the ceremony was moved to the week before the Oscars, with the expectation that its winners could influence the final days of Oscar voting.
 The show was previously broadcast live on the IFC network in the US until 2023, when it was moved to YouTube, as well as Hollywood Suite in Canada and A&E Latin America.
 Winners were previously presented with acrylic glass pyramids containing suspended shoestrings representing the bare budgets of independent films.

 In 2020, new categories were announced for the 36th Independent Spirit Awards, which would honor the best in television productions and performances.
 These categories included Best New Scripted Series, Best New Non-Scripted or Documentary Series, Best Male Performance, Best Female Performance, and Best Ensemble Cast.
-In 2022, it was announced that gender neutral acting categories would be implemented and that the previous gendered film categories — Male Lead, Female Lead, Male Supporting and Female Supporting — would be retired in favor of a Best Lead Performance and a Best Supporting Performance categories, which would feature 10 nominees each.
-Other new categories added included Best Breakthrough Performance and Best Lead and Supporting Performance in the TV section.
+In 2022, it was announced that gender neutral acting categories would be implemented and would replace the gendered film categories (Male Lead, Female Lead, Male Supporting and Female Supporting) in favor of a Best Lead Performance and a Best Supporting Performance categories, which would feature ten nominees each.
+Other new categories added included Best Breakthrough Performance and Best Lead and Supporting Performance for television.

-As of 2024, films competing for Independent Spirit Awards must have budgets lower than $28 million, but no budget cap exists for television shows.
+As of 2024, films competing for Independent Spirit Awards must have budgets lower than $28 million, but there is no budget requirement for television shows.

-In 2026, the show will take place on February 15, 2026, at the Palladium in Hollywood.
+The 41st Independent Spirit Awards was held on February 15, 2026, at the Palladium in Hollywood.